ricardo-rossi/Mockable/README.md

 ```
 #### Embedded Option

-Alternatively, you can install Mockable locally:
+Alternatively, you can install Mockable locally.

 ```
-$ npm install -g mockable
+$ npm install mockable
 ```

-Then use it from within your own Node.js modules as shown:
+And then use it from within your own Node.js modules as shown:

 ```
 var mockable = require('mockable');